Asad-Ismail/Image-Anomaly/README.md

 LAKE Model
 Fit multinomial gaussian/ KDE on latent variable and find the anamoly based on PDF with some modifications

-For both we acheived 76.9%F1 score
+For both we acheived 76.9% F1 score for bottle anamoly

 # Using Aomalib Library

+Using DfDKM we acheived 92.7% F1 score for bottle dataset is 92.7%

 python tools/train.py --config anomalib/models/dfkde/config.yaml